laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 Plugging that into your favorite linear system of equations solver gets you $$p_1 = 11/81$$, $$p_2 = 28/81$$, and thus $$p_3 = 1 - 11/81 - 28/81 = 42/81$$, which
 is exactly what we got from the Nash equilibrium solver.
 We can do a similar exercise to get the probabilities for the defender's options.

-This worked out because this game was a square matrix and we've taken out strategies that would get dominated by other strategies.
-When you have a non-square game matrix (like I have in later parts of the post), one ends up having to try many different square sub-games to see what the support should be.
+This worked out because this game was a square matrix and we've taken out strategies that would get dominated by other strategies so that all options would end up bein the support.
+When you have a more complicated game matrix (like I have in later parts of the post), one ends up having to try many different square sub-games to see what the support should be.
 That's obviously a lot of work, so I'm really glad that D. Avis, et al. wrote up a Nash equilibrium solver because that saved me a lot of time.
 I ended up learning so much about Nash equilibrium that I didn't know about before by having this tool to explore what the results would be if I changed values around.